 An economy of zero sum resources is a world of scarcity.
 The challenge economics attempts to solve is how we might split up these limited resources in an efficient fashion.

 In virtual worlds, we can make almost any resource positive sum.
 When a monster drops loot for one player, it can also drop loot for any other player that did damage.

-However, truly abundant worlds are not super fun to play in.
+However, truly abundant worlds are not super fun to play in (constraints are what make games interesting).
 How can we design for infinite source and imbalanced economies?

 - Per players caps: cap number of harvestable positive sum resources per player